TylorS/typed/apps/website/content/guides/refsubject-template-hydration.md

 unambiguous DOM owner.
 Keep `hydrateAll` at the Template boundary; it does not make unrelated RefSubjects one shared state model.

-For the full DOM adoption contract, read [Hydrating Typed HTML](/explore/hydrating-typed-html).
 For element references that acquire browser resources, read [Template references and element access](/explore/template-references-and-element-access).

 ## Keep the server snapshot and browser initializer in agreement